astropy/astropy-APEs/APE0.rst

 ^^^^^^
 The Coordination Committee has broad authority to make decisions about the Project.
 For example, they can:

-* Accept or reject APEs;
+* Accept or reject APEs and updates to APEs (except this one - see below);
 * Enforce or update the Project's code of conduct
 * Manage any project assets (including financial and physical assets)
 * Delegate parts of their authority to other subcommittees or processes

 However, they cannot modify the Governance of the Project (i.e., this document), except during the initial adoption of these {bylaws-not-bylaws} as specified herein.

-The Coordination Committee has broad authority, which they seek to exercise as rarely as possible by working towards consensus.
+The Coordination Committee has broad authority, which it seeks to exercise as rarely as possible by working towards consensus.
 The Coordination Committee should look for ways to use these powers as little as possible, striving to involve the community whenever possible for decisions, and delegating responsibilities.

 When delegating its power by creating roles or making appointments the Coordination Committee must solicit community feedback for no less than two weeks.